 - Data structures are easily accessible by end users for their reporting needs. - Large volumes of data can be retrieved quickly.
 This in turn allows fast rendering of graphics that showcase the Key Performance Indicators (KPIs). - Oracle Utilities Analytics contains star schemas and graphics suited for data retrieved from the various Oracle Utilities edge applications. - Oracle Utilities Analytics application also provides you with the ability to add additional star schemas and graphics as per your requirement using the required development tools. - Oracle Utilities Analytics can be divided into two broad components, namely, the Extract, Transform, and Load (ETL) process and the Analytics.
 Oracle Utilities Analytics uses Oracle Business Intelligence Enterprise Edition as its Analytics tool.
-The ETL is done using Oracle Warehouse Builder until Oracle Utilities Analytics version 2.4.0 release.
-This new release of

-2.5.0 has introduced Oracle Data Integrator based Extract, Load and Transform (ELT) for Oracle Utilities Operational Device Analytics, and Oracle Utilities Customer Care and Billing Analytics.
+The ETL is done using Oracle Warehouse Builder until Oracle Utilities Analytics v2.4.0 release.
+The v2.5.0.0.1 release has introduced Oracle Data Integrator based Extract, Load and Transform (ELT) for Oracle Utilities Operational Device Analytics, and Oracle Utilities Customer Care and Billing Analytics.
 In upcoming future releases of Oracle Utilities Analytics, most of the existing ETL will be moved to Oracle Data Integrator ELT in a phased manner.

-In the release 2.5.0, the following products use Oracle Warehouse Builder based Extract, Transform, and Load (ETL):
+The following products use Oracle Warehouse Builder based Extract, Transform, and Load (ETL):